top of page

 Modified Multiple Team Policy

 Players may register for one team per division with the exception of A registered players not being allowed to play in the C division.
-A players may sub up to 4 times with any team (not in their teams division) for free but must pay the season fee if they want to continue playing with that team.
+Players may sub up to 4 times with any team (not in their teams division and no lower than one division down) for free but must pay the season fee if they want to continue playing with that team.
 Players may only play on 1 team per division during playoffs.

 Playoff Policy: